 Okay, so that's basically exactly the same thing that Ben said.

-If you're if you're in everything for the revolution, if you think someone says America's fundamentally good, and you think that that's uh an attack on you, or boys and girls are fundamentally different.
+If you're in everything for the revolution, if you think someone says America is fundamentally good and you think that that's an attack on you or boys and girls are fundamentally different, you think that's an attack on you, everything is worth exacerbating.

-So that that tweet, that very chilling tweet about assassination culture from Charlie was just from this past April.
+So that tweet, that very chilling tweet about assassination culture from Charlie was just from this past April.

-Uh but okay, so Ben and Charlie are making the exact same point.
+But okay, so Ben and Charlie are making the exact same point.

-I think I think you guys understand what that is.
+I think you guys understand what that is.

 They constantly, right?

-Like, how many people defended Luigi Mangioni?
+Like how many people defended Luigi Mangioni?

 The kid shot a healthcare executive in the middle of Times Square because he had his frustrations with healthcare.